mattermost/docs/source/administration/mmctl-cli-tool.rst

 System management commands for interacting with the server state and configuration.

 Child Commands
-  -  `mmctl system clearbusy`_ - Clears the busy state
+  -  `mmctl system clearbusy`_ - Clear the busy state
   -  `mmctl system getbusy`_ - Get the current busy state
   -  `mmctl system setbusy`_ - Set the busy state to ``true``
-  -  `mmctl system status`_ - Prints the status of the server
+  -  `mmctl system status`_ - Print the status of the server
-  -  `mmctl system version`_ - Prints the remote server version
+  -  `mmctl system version`_ - Print the remote server version

 **Options**